Azurieum/personal-website/README.md

-# personal-website
+# personal-projects
-This is where I track the progress of my personal website im building, I hope to maintain this website til the day I retire.
-It could be like a personal portfolio for projects or apps i've built.
+This is where I store all the personal projects i've done, feel free to use any of these projects I don't mind!